 "Where you look affects how you feel"

-Brainspotting is an approach to healing and wellness that is deeply rooted in the body's nervous system.
+Brainspotting is a neuroexperiential process of healing and wellness that is deeply rooted in the body's nervous system.
 Brainspotting has been studied and found to lead to transformational change that is emotional, psychological, and physical.
 Many people, from various religious/spiritual traditions, also report profoundly changed spiritual perspectives from their Brainspotting experiences.

 Discovered in 2003 by psychotherapist Dr. David Grand, Brainspotting accesses the brain-body's innate self-scanning and self-healing capacities in the context of a neurobiologically and relationally attuned clinical relationship.
 In Brainspotting, a person's brain-body activation around a particular issue is paired with a relevant eye and orienting position, called a Brainspot.
 Brainspots access neurophysiological systems that hold emotional and/or physical experience in an often wordless but felt form of memory.
 The Brainspot opens these memory "files" (neurophysiological systems) in the context of a highly attuned clinical and neurobiological relationship, allowing the brain-body system as a whole, and the relevant neurophysiological systems, to re-regulate and re-orient to the present in an adaptive manner.
 When this happens, the prior activation eases; the person feels--and functions--better.